NHSDigital/software-engineering-quality-framework/practices/guides/commit-signing.md

     1. Avoid adding a comment (this *may* prevent git from auto-selecting a key - see Troubleshooting section below)
     1. Define a passphrase for the key

-1. Export the PGP PUBLIC KEY (to your clipboard):
+1. Test the key is visible and export the PGP PUBLIC KEY (to your clipboard):

     ```bash
     gpg -k # This should list the new key